-

 4. Practical Considerations & Best Practices

-• Use a conformal pouch cell swelling pad (thin-film sensor array) sized and positioned to ensure full cell contact; account for tab height and edge thickness.
+- Size and position the pouch cell swelling pad to ensure full cell surface contact; account for tab height and edge thickness variations that can create sensor gaps at peripheral zones.

-• Calibrate pad sensors under known loads and repeatability tests to remove baseline offsets caused by initial gaps or creases.
+Calibrate pad sensors under known loads and conduct repeatability checks before each test campaign to remove baseline offsets caused by initial gaps, surface creases, or pouch film non-uniformities.

-• For production screening, integrate a fast pad measurement stage to flag units with abnormal local stress before final assembly.
+For production-line screening, a fast BPD pad measurement stage can flag units exhibiting abnormal local stress patterns — such as asymmetric center–edge ratios or anomalous tab-zone signals — before final assembly.

 5. Summary